 - General Notification: All non-urgent messages

-- Attendance: When a child is absent from school
+- Attendance: When a child is absent from school (participating schools only)

 - Note: ShoutPoint also provides settings for Behavior messages, Priority Notification messages, and Teacher messages, but these are not used at this time.